m-ender/labyrinth/README.md

 - `^` or `v` shift a column cyclically by a single cell up or down, respectively.
 - The value read from the stack is used as a relative index from the current position of the instruction pointer: if the top of the stack was 0, the row or column of the instruction pointer is shifted.
 If the value was -1, the previous row or column (to the left or upwards) is shifted.
 If the value was 2, the row or column two ahead (right or down) is shifted.
 This indexing is modular, so if the offset is too big for the grid it wraps around the edges.
 - If the row or column of the instruction pointer is shifted, the instruction pointer is shifted along with the row/column *before* the new direction is determined and the pointer makes its own move.
 The instruction pointer *can* be shifted through the edges of the grid this way.

+## Interpreter features

+The interpreter has a verbose debug mode which can be activated with the command-line flag `-d`.